-As is so often the case, we teach the things we most need to learn.
-Have you had that experience?
+As is so often the case, we helping professionals teach the things we most need to learn.
+Perhaps you have had that experience.
 Forgiveness is my lesson of the moment.
-5-years post-divorce I experienced another betrayal by my former spouse.
-That was a year ago and I’m still mentally grappling with it.
+A year ago I experienced another betrayal by my former spouse, and I’m still mentally grappling with it.
 In some way, I am creating my own suffering by continuing to think about it.
-I’m sure he isn’t.
+I’m sure he isn’t thinking about it.
+Betrayals are like that.
 I am committed to figuring this one out.
 I want to be done with the suffering.
-I think there is a lesson in here that is far bigger than just my inane situation.
+I think there is a lesson in here that is far bigger than just my insane situation.
 I have a strong sense that the key to happiness, and perhaps life itself, is tucked away in this.

 A year ago, my former spouse was to make a lump sum payment to finally close things out between us by buying me out of our marital assets.
 When the time came he told me it wasn’t going to happen.
 I think those were his exact words.
 It hit me financially of course, but it also hit me emotionally.
 It went to the heart of my self-worth.
 What am I, dirt?
 It devastated the dreams I had for myself.
 It greatly impacted our family, making it oh-so-much harder to be feel open with him in the presence of our children and grandchildren.
 After he told me, I went home and threw some rocks around – I was glad I was in the middle of laying a stone patio!
 After a time, I arrived at: He promised.
 The judge ordered it.
 The court stamped it.
 And it wasn’t going to happen.
 So now what?